 Smoothie Making Tips

 - Use frozen fruit.
 If you use fresh fruit, you’ll end up with the consistency of milk.
-You can also add ice but then you’ll have a
+You can also add ice, but then you’ll have an icy consistency.

 - Add the milk a little at a time, until you achieve the consistency you’d like.
 Everyone has a personal preference for how thick or thin they like their smoothies.
 If you want more of a smoothie bowl, start with about half the liquid (per 1 serving).